dwslab/melt/2_matcher_development/3_matching_with_jena.md

 ```

 ## Chaining Jena Matchers
-You can chain multiple Jena matchers using classes `MatcherPipelineYAAA` (Jena-inedependent) or `MatcherPipelineYAAAJena` (only Jena matchers).
+You can chain multiple Jena matchers using classes `MatcherPipelineYAAA` (Jena-independent) or `MatcherPipelineYAAAJena` (only Jena matchers).

 ### Packaging Your First Jena Pipeline Matcher
 The following example can be found in the examples directory ([`simpleMatcherPipelineYAAAJena`](https://github.com/dwslab/melt/tree/master/examples/simpleMatcherPipelineYAAAJena)).